Xmorelle/webpage/index.md

 ### Scientific Vision

 "Hard is overrated, soft is dope!"

-Ride on in with me on the new soft active material wave 🤙🏻🏄‍♂️🌊 (an amateur research surfer seeking collaborations)
+=> Ride on in with me on the new soft active material wave 🤙🏻🏄‍🌊 (an amateur research surfer seeking for good waves and collaborations ;-)

 _keywords_ : mechanics and fracture of soft polymer networks, multi-scale characterization approach, micro-mechanical physics-based modeling, design of smart multifunctional devices.